libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

   features a `line_art` option.
 * GIF load now sets `interlaced=1` for interlaced GIF images.
 * Improved C++ binding, taking advantage of C++11 features.
-* The built-in ICC profiles are replaced with ICC v4 variants.
+* The built-in ICC profiles have been replaced with smaller and more accurate ICC v4 variants.